 Depending on the type and size of trade show you are attending, the amount of people you’ll meet over the 2 or 3 days of the event can often be overwhelming.
-Ultimately, as an exhibitor, you are there to create sales for your business in some form or another but evaluating leads and separating them into categories such as Hot / Cold & purely freebie hunting can be a daunting and time consuming task.
-A good strategy from the outset can save you time and help you close your best leads successfully.
+Ultimately, as an exhibitor you are there to create sales for your business, but evaluating leads and separating them into categories such as hot, cold & …purely freebie hunting, can be a daunting and time consuming task.
+A good strategy, for collating leads from the outset, will save you time and help you focus on your most expedient leads successfully.

 First up, you’ll need an effective and practical process in place for collecting and recording data at the show.
 If you generally use a CRM to manage your customers and sales leads on a day to day basis, set up a new category or project specifically for the one event.
 If you need to, you can simplify the process of adding leads to a spreadsheet or CRM by using lead retrieval technology.
 You can even get automated follow up services and lead evaluating software.
 We discussed a couple of these options on our article on AI (Plenty out there – just look up one which fits your needs best)

 Tip: When chatting with prospects, try and throw in something personal like asking after their kids, or favourite holiday spots, sports …..anything of any mutual interest which might flow easily into the conversation.
-Make a note of it, then when you come to follow up, you can re-engage by asking after their holiday, or “How did Johhny go with his football game at the weekend?”, “Looks like you’ll be getting some great surf up your way” etc. – it’s a really great way for you to remember someone and it will make them feel they weren’t just one of the crowd.
+Make a note of it, then when you come to follow up, you can re-engage by asking after their holiday, or “How did Johhny go with his football game at the weekend?”, etc. – it’s a really great way for you to remember someone and it will make them feel they weren’t just one of the crowd.

 If you’re dealing with a red-hot lead at the show and you don’t have your own meeting room space, suggest moving your conversation to a nearby café or restaurant.
 Trade shows are noisy environments that are not always conducive to discussing business.
 Leave your staff manning the stand and take your prospect for lunch or a drink nearby to close the deal.